 battalion at a later date.

-It is not known if John escaped to Corregidor or became a Prisoner of War when Bataan was surrendered.
+On April 9, 1942, at 6:45 A.M., the word "crash" was heard over the tanks' radios.
+The tankers circled their tanks and fired an armor piercing shell into the motor of the tank in front of it.
+After this, the tankers waited until the Japanese made contact with them.
+It is not known if John was one of the members of the company who escaped to Corregidor or if became a Prisoner of War when Bataan was surrendered.
 It is known that he was held as a POW at Cabanatuan.

 On October 26, 1942, John was selected for a work detail to be sent to Davao, Mindanao.
 The POWs were sent by train from Cabanatuan to Manila.
 They were held in Bilibid Prison for two days before being boarded onto the Erie Maru.
 The trip to Lasang took 13 days because the ship made stops at Iloilo and Cebu, Mindanao.
 John arrived on the Island of Mindanao on November 7th.
 John was one of 650 POWs who built an airfield at Lasang, while 100 POWs built an airfield south of Davao.

 At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four foot wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
 Four cages were later put in a bay.
 Each cage held two POWs.

 The camp discipline was poor.
 The American commanding officer changed frequently.
 The junior officers refused to take orders from the senior officers.
 Soon, the enlisted men spoke anyway they wanted to, to the officers.
 The situation improved because all majority of POWs realized that discipline was needed to survive.